PankratzLab/NGS-PCA/README.md

 ## Run ngs pca

-The number of PCs to compute should be in the range of 5% of your sample size and likely far more than you'll actually use We're still working on optimizing the number of iterations and oversample parameter - but this should be reasonable This will generate svd.pcs.txt in the output directory
+The number of PCs to compute should be in the range of 5% of your sample size and likely far more than you'll actually use.
+We're still working on optimizing the number of iterations and oversample parameter - but this should be reasonable.
+This will generate svd.pcs.txt in the output directory